MEDICAL ACUPUNCTURE FOR VETERINARIANS (MAV)

 This is only a sampling of the illnesses and symptoms you’ll learn how to treat using medical acupuncture as a CuraCore certified veterinarian.

 We encourage students enrolling in MAV to register as soon as possible for the next Clinical Intensive.
 You must complete the 50-60 hours of online video instruction (depending on whether you are single or dual track), assessments for each module, and mastery of the canine or equine “big points” innervations and locations prior to joining us onsite.

-We offer the onsite Clinical Intensives twice a year, in April and October.
+We offer the onsite Clinical Intensives twice a year, in April and October in beautiful Fort Collins, CO.
 These serve as the clinical expertise-building portions of the program after you have completed the online instruction.

 Clinical Intensives focus on small, exotic, and large animals.
 You can register for the small animal, large animal, or general track.